The Invisible Man's Revenge, The Mummy's Ghost (1944)

 Starring: John Carradine, Jon Hall, Leon Errol, Lon Chaney Jnr, Ramsey Ames, Robert Lowery

 Robert Griffin returns to London after five years of memory loss following a diamond field expedition in Africa.
 A newspaper clipping reveals Griffin to be a homicidal maniac who had escaped from a Cape Town asylum.
 He locates Sir Jasper and Lady Irene Herrick, friends and former partners of the expedition.
-Griffin claims that they had left him for dead and taken half of his share of some diamonds, which enabled them to buy their luxurious mansion and start up Herrick Mines Ltd. Griffin demands the share of the fortune due him and discovers their daughter, Julie, his former girlfriend, to be engaged to Mark Foster, a reporter.
-Griffin is drugged and thrown out but is offered assistance by Herbert Higgins, a drunkard.
-Afterwards, Griffin stumbles upon the home of Professor Drury, a scientist who has discovered the formula of invisibility.
-Seeing that Drury as already made some animals invisible, Griffin, wanting revenge, volunteers on becoming Drury’s human subject………
+Griffin claims that they had left him for dead and taken half of his share of some diamonds, which enabled them to buy their luxurious mansion and start up Herrick Mines Ltd. He demands the share of the fortune due him and discovers their daughter, Julie, his former girlfriend, to be engaged to Mark Foster, a reporter.
+Griffin is drugged and thrown out but then stumbles upon the home of Professor Drury, a scientist who has discovered the formula of invisibility.
+Seeing that Drury has already made some animals invisible, Griffin, wanting revenge, volunteers on becoming Drury’s human subject….

 The Invisible Man’s Revenge is to me the weakest of the Universal Invisible pictures, an uneven, awkward picture that is still certainly enjoyable, but gives the impression of having been written in a rush.
 The attempt seems to have been to makes a darker, more serious film about an invisible person, though the odd comedy sequence does remain, and the movie as a whole never finds a consistent tone.
 It’s interesting in that it’s the only one of the series that has an Invisible Man who is almost entirely unsympathetic right from the offset, but hints that this is going to be a really gripping and even frightening Invisible Man picture, really taking advantage of the nasty and scary things an Invisible Man can do, are not followed through.
 As I said before, it’s not really a bad picture, but considering how much fun all the Invisible films have been up to now, it came as a bit of a disappointment to this writer, who was watching most of these films for the first time [these ones were usually shown separately to the other Universal monster movies on TV, probably because they are less horror-orientated].

 The script for this one was written by Bertram Millhauser, who wrote five of the Universal Sherlock Holmes movies including one of the best, The Spider Woman, but he clearly had an off-day when he wrote The Invisible Man’s Revenge.
-The script, which has no connection whatsoever with the previous Invisible Man films despite featuring a guy whose surname is Griffin, gives the impression of being dashed off over one day, which perhaps it was, but more on the screenplay’s problems later.
-Director Ford Beebe, usually making ‘cliffhanger’ serials, had recently made the very effective film noir/ horror Night Monster , which has one of Bela Lugosi’s best performances, which explains why he got the job on this movie, but he didn’t seem interested in giving Revenge much of the atmosphere and style of the previous film.
+His screenplay, which has no connection whatsoever with the previous Invisible Man films despite featuring a guy whose surname is Griffin, gives the impression of being dashed off over one day, which perhaps it was, but more on the plot’s problems later.
+Director Ford Beebe, usually making ‘cliffhanger’ serials, had recently made the very effective film noir/horror Night Monster, which has one of Bela Lugosi’s best performances.
+This probably explains why he got the job on this movie, but he didn’t seem interested in giving Revenge much of the atmosphere and style of the previous film.
 Jon Hall, from Agent, also starred in Revenge, making him the only actor to play two separate invisible characters.
 Revenge did okay at the box office, but it marks the beginning of the time where receipts for Universal’s horrors were starting to decline somewhat in number.

 Jon Hall is much stronger here than in Agent; constantly barking out orders, his voice has a real evil tone in it even if I still miss Claude Rains or Vincent Price.
 Comedian Leon Errol is quite a decent foil for him as his alcoholic pal though for me the standout of the film is John Carradine, in his first Universal horror role.
 As Professor Drury, he gives a very detailed variation on the typical Mad Scientist, filtering some humanity and even humour through his performance while dominating every scene he is in.
 Composer Hans J.Salter wrote an original score for this film and it does the job while not being nearly one of his best.
 His theme for Griffin, threaded nicely throughout the score, is suitably dramatic but is rather forgettable and a more dissonant, eerie motif used as a kind of ‘madness theme’ is more effective, while on other occasions it seems the composer is trying to give him more feeling than the film actually suggests.
 Despite its general mediocrity, I still just about enjoyed The Invisible Man’s Revenge; it entertains if you don’t expect much, but it clearly shows the studio running out of ideas for the subject, a shame as the Invisible Man series shows quite a bit of invention for the most part.